mangroveorg/python-shapeshifter/README.rst

 statelevel (i.e.subdivision / level 1) or county level (i.e. level 2).

-The output format options are "xls" for Excel, "csv" for comma seperated value (we use pipes instead of commas), or json for json output.
+The output format options are "xls" for Excel, "csv" for comma seperated value (we use pipes instead of commas), "json" for a flat json output matching the csv, or "geojson" to output a FeatureCollection in GeoJSON format.

 The outfile is the name of the file the output is written.
 If not specified, the file name out.[json|csv|xls] is used.